FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **r**
      - **0 - 100.**
      - Clogging factor for each inlet node.
-       The value is a percent- age (see comment 1).
+       The value is a percentage (see comment 1).

    * - SWMM_IDEN(I)
      - **c**